lynk-design/lynk/docs/getting-started/overview.md

 - Documentation is powered by [Docsify](https://docsify.js.org/)
 - Color primitives are inspired by [Tailwind](https://tailwindcss.com/)
 - Icons are courtesy of [Bootstrap Icons](https://icons.getbootstrap.com/)
-- Positioning of dropdowns, tooltips, et al is handled by [Floating UI](https://floating-ui.com/)
+- Positioning of dropdowns and tooltips is handled by [Floating UI](https://floating-ui.com/)
 - Animations are courtesy of [animate.css](https://animate.style/)
 - Search is powered by [Lunr](https://lunrjs.com/)
-- [Shoelace.style](https://shoelace.style) and all the fine work of [Cory LaViska](https://twitter.com/claviska) on which the foundation of Lynk is shamelessly derived.
+- And finally [Shoelace.style](https://shoelace.style) and all the fine work of [Cory LaViska](https://twitter.com/claviska) on which the foundation of Lynk is shamelessly derived.